U.S. Air Force mulls plans to replace Russian rocket engines

-CAPE CANAVERAL, Fla.
-(Reuters) - A U.S. Air Force competition to develop a rocket propulsion system to end dependence on Russian rocket engines drew broad response from companies, the Air Force said on Friday.
+CAPE CANAVERAL, Fla., June 26 (Reuters) - A U.S. Air Force competition to develop a rocket propulsion system to end dependence on Russian rocket engines drew broad response from companies, the Air Force said on Friday.

 “There is interest,” Lt.
 General Samuel Greaves, who heads the Air Force’s Space and Missiles Systems Center, said during a webcast hearing of the House Strategic Forces Subcommittee.